 - Operate under the principles of the Holyoke Campus Community Compact (please read).

-- Attend preparatory trainings (such as a program orientation from your placement site, and either Holyoke Bound, which is held in September and February, or Springfield Bound held each September).
+- Attend preparatory trainings (such as a program orientation from your placement site) and either Holyoke Bound, which is held in the Fall and Spring, or Springfield Bound typically held once a year Fall or Spring.
 America Reads/America Counts tutors must additionally attend a required orientation for that program.

 - Build positive and impactful relationships with youth by consistently attending their placement site, and by communicating with youth who are vulnerable and their staff/CBL supervisors about any changes to their schedules.